artsy/artsy.github.io/_posts/2020-03-30-team-working-agreements.md

       across the team.
 As a new member it's nice to know that information.
     </p>
     <p>
-      It's been great to see teammates in different contexts bring up the team agreement.
+      It's been great to see teammates bring up the team agreement in different contexts.
 It wasn't just a one-hour brainstorm, it's something our team is living.
 Hearing our slogan-like habits recited during team meetings long after the brainstorm is a testament to the value of the agreement.
     </p>